adiehl96/NeuromorphicEngineering/README.md

 5. Click on input "VT" and set the value to the number of the node that should be the terminal vertex.
 6. Click on the 'clr' input and set this value to 0.
 7. Observe the value displayed at the output named "SP".
 Note that its value is displayed in hexadecimal notation.

+## Documentation
+You can find images of all graphs as well as a schematic of the circuits integration with JTAG in the directory `docs/images`.

+In the directory `docs/tests`, there are several csv files describing the output of test cases to indicate the correctness of every component.